-ix.
+.ix.
 Council Members Who are Absent During Part of a Hearing

-A Council member who is absent from any portion of a hearing conducted by the Council may vote on the matter provided that he or she has watched the video record of the entire portion of the hearing from which he or she was absent and if she or he has examined all of the exhibits presented during the portion of the hearing from which he or she was absent.
-Council members who were absent should state for the record that they have reviewed the proceedings and materials.
+A Council Mmember who is absent from any portion of a hearing conducted by the Council may vote on the matter provided that he or she has watched or listened to athe video or radio broadcast, or video or audio recording, of the entire portion of the hearing from which he or she was absent and if she or he has examined all of the exhibits presented during the portion of the hearing from which he or she was absent and if she or he has examined all of the exhibits presented during the portion of the hearing from which he or she was absent. and Council members who were absent should states for the record that they have reviewed the proceedings and materials. before voting that the Council Mmember deems himself or herself to be as familiar with the record and with the evidence presented at the hearing as he or she would have been had he or she personally attended the entire hearing.